mgx307113628/leargit/readme.txt

-Git is a version contril system
+Git is a distribut version contril system
 Git is free software